ni/nimi-python/docs/nidcpower/class.rst

     .. py:attribute:: reset_average_before_measurement

         Specifies whether the measurement returned from any measurement call starts with a new measurement call (True) or returns a measurement that has already begun or completed(False).
-        When you set the :py:attr:`nidcpower.Session.samples_to_average` property in the Running state, the output channel measurements might move out of synchronization.
+        When you set the :py:attr:`nidcpower.Session.samples_to_average` property in the Running state, the channel measurements might move out of synchronization.
 While NI-DCPower automatically synchronizes measurements upon the initialization of a session, you can force a synchronization in the running state before you run the :py:meth:`nidcpower.Session.measure_multiple` method.
 To force a synchronization in the running state, set this property to True, and then run the :py:meth:`nidcpower.Session.measure_multiple` method, specifying all channels in the channel name parameter.
 You can set the :py:attr:`nidcpower.Session.reset_average_before_measurement` property to False after the :py:meth:`nidcpower.Session.measure_multiple` method completes.
         Default Value: True